qmk/qmk_firmware/keyboards/projectcain/vault45/readme.md

 * Hardware Supported: *Vault 45 PCB*
 * Hardware Availability: *mechvault.net*

+To reset the keyboard into bootloader mode, short the two pads labeled "Reset" on the left side of the pcb

 Make example for this keyboard (after setting up your build environment):

     make projectcain/vault45:default